szczyglis-dev/py-gpt/docs/source/plugins.rst

 API calls
 ----------

-**PyGPT** lets you connect the model to the external services using custom defined API calls.

-To activate this feature, turn on the ``API calls`` plugin found in the ``Plugins`` menu.

-In this plugin you can provide list of allowed API calls, their parameters and request types.
-The model will replace provided placeholders with required params and make API call to external service.
+The API calls plugin turns user-defined HTTP endpoints into model-callable tools.
+Configure GET/POST parameters, JSON templates, headers and placeholders to connect a conversation to your own REST APIs.
+**Options**

-- ``Your custom API calls`` *cmds*

-You can provide custom API calls on the list here.
+- **Your custom API calls** *cmds* - You can provide custom API calls on the list here.

 Params to specify for API call: